vivekuppal/transcribe/README.md

 # 👂🏻️ Transcribe ✍🏼️

 [Join the community](https://transcribe-workspace.slack.com/channels/general)
+Share your email in an issue to receive the invite to the community channel.

 Transcribe provides real time transcription for microphone and speaker output.
 It generates a suggested conversation response using OpenAI's GPT API relevant to the current conversation.

 ## Why Transcribe over other Speech to Text apps ##
 - Use Most of the functionality for **FREE**
+- Multi Lingual support
 - Choose between GPT 4.0, 3.5 or other inference models from OpenAI, or a plethora of inference models from [Together](https://docs.together.ai/docs/inference-models)
 - Streaming fast responses instead of waiting for a complete response
 - Upto date with the latest OpenAI libraries